Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

 Praia do Pontal da Barra em Nova Viçosa

-Near the centre of Nova Viçosa, on Avenida Beira Mar, is this quiet beach, which has an anchorage for small boats.
-The waters are murky because of the Peruípe River that flows into the sea.
+Close to the centre of Nova Viçosa, on Avenida Beira Mar, you’ll find this quiet beach, which has an anchorage for small boats.
+The turbid waters are caused by the Peruípe river, which flows into the sea, giving the place a unique charm.

 Praia do Pau Fincado em Nova Viçosa